 KISS quickly and wisely distanced themselves from The Elder virtually moments after it crash-landed on record store racks.
 The following year they released the back-to-basics Creatures of the Night, which didn't sell particularly well at the time, but it went a long way towards repairing the band's damaged relationship with their fans.
 Of course, KISS' fortunes turned around later in the decade once they removed their trademark makeup and released a string of hits like Lick It Up (1983), Animalize (1984) and Asylum (1985).

 However, a funny thing has happened in the years since The Elder was first dismissed as a bomb... it began to cultivate a small but dedicated cult following.
 There are even some fans who consider it KISS' best album.
-Throughout the '80s and into the '90s the band had perpetually ignored The Elder in live sets and preferred not to discuss it in interviews (if pressed, they'd say it was "an OK album" or "not classic KISS"), but in 1995 they finally threw Elder fans a bone by performing "A World Without Heroes" during their historic MTV Unplugged set - the first time the album had ever been acknowledged in a concert setting.
+Throughout the '80s and into the '90s the band perpetually ignored The Elder in live sets and preferred not to discuss it in interviews (if pressed, they'd call it "an OK album," but stress that it was "not classic KISS"), but in 1995 they finally threw Elder fans a bone by performing "A World Without Heroes" during their historic MTV Unplugged set - the first time the album had ever been acknowledged in a concert setting.

-The album's small but dedicated Star Trek style following has only grown over the years and their love for The Elder has manifested itself in a 1998 comic book adaptation, in fan fiction (yes, really!) and maybe, just maybe... on the silver screen.
-In 2011, a British KISS fan, author and musician named Seb Hunter announced that he had taken it upon himself to write a screenplay based on the album's story and set up a web site to solicit donations from fans in the hopes of producing a film version.
-As of November 2012, Hunter has apparently finished the first draft of the film's script and he's looking for a producer to make it into a reality.
-Time will tell if this ambitious idea ever makes it to the multiplex, but it proves that even three decades after its release, Music From "The Elder" continues to intrigue, fascinate and divide the loyal members of the KISS Army.
+The album's small but dedicated Star Trek style following has only grown over the years, and their love for The Elder has manifested itself in a 1998 comic book adaptation, in fan fiction (yes, really!) and maybe, just maybe... on the silver screen.
+In 2011, a British KISS fan, author and musician named Seb Hunter announced that he had written a screenplay based on the album's story and set up a web site to solicit donations from fans in the hopes of producing a film version.
+As of November 2012, Hunter has apparently finished the first draft of the film's script and he's looking for a producer to turn it into reality.
+Time will tell if Seb's ambitious idea ever makes it to the multiplex, but it proves that even three decades after its release, Music From "The Elder" continues to intrigue, fascinate and divide the loyal members of the KISS Army.